SleepyLili/adaptive-game-assistant/README.md

 # Adaptive game assistant

+> [!WARNING]
+> As of 2024, I'm archiving this repository and removing the adaptive game try-out section from the README.md.
+> The information in this README.md was correct as of 2022, but as Vagrant, VirtualBox, Ansible and the applications
+> used in individual games change, I can't guarantee that things will continue to work the way they did.

+> [!NOTE]
+> If you're a lector or an assistant of the PA197 course, you're probably looking for the the PA197 resources in the
+> university Gitlab instead of this repository.

 The adaptive game assistant is a Python program allowing easy deployment and playing of adaptive cybersecurity games.

 When bundled with a compatible game (and a few config files), the assistant